kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 	Limited number of studies that allow us to compare bottom-up and top-down forces operating on a LME ecosystem.

 ### Challenges faced by the Gulf.
-(See EBM paper outlining areas of concern) namesly intense fishery harvest and bottom water hypoxia an outcome of increased eutrophication and water stratification.
+(See EBM paper?? outlining areas of concern) namely intense fishery harvest and bottom water hypoxia an outcome of increased eutrophication and water stratification.

 @Yanez-Arancibia2013understanding -- "Understanding the coastal EBM approach in the GoM"
 	-highlight issues p.243, first paragraph "The GOM is at severe risk due to ..."